Use your promo code SAPFIRA10 and get 10% off your first order!

 Inclusions are natural imperfections in a diamond.

-SI1-SI2 : Inclusions visible under magnifying glass, sometimes with the naked eye.
+SI1-SI2: Inclusions visible under magnification, sometimes to the naked eye.

-• An “Excellent” or “Very Good” size guarantees optimal reflection.
+• An "Excellent" or "Very Good" cut ensures optimal reflection.

-• A poorly executed cut (too deep or too flat) reduces the shine.
+• A poorly executed cut (too deep or too shallow) reduces brilliance.

 FAQ

-It all depends on the size!
-A well-cut 1ct diamond looks larger than a poorly proportioned diamond.
+It all depends on the cut!
+A well-cut 1 ct diamond looks larger than a poorly proportioned one.

 Should I buy a colorless diamond?